-Our historical method of placing trust in reporters or news organizations is under attack [4].
-When a reporter can be discredited for \$50,000 [4] and a news story can be staged for \$200,000 [4] the facts within their context must be preserved and protected.
+Our historical method of placing trust in reporters and news organizations is under attack^[4].
+When a reporter can be discredited for \$50,0004 and a news story can be staged for \$200,0004, the facts within their context must be preserved and protected.
 Protection begins with understanding of the value asset that is to be protected.
-In the case of news the assets include the story (data and metadata), as well as the reporter and the publisher.
-Insurance companies rely on statisticians to determine the value of items that they insure [5] allowing for reasonable prediction of repairs and replacements.
+In the case of news, the assets include the story (data and metadata) as well as the reporter and publisher.

+Insurance companies rely on statisticians to determine the value of items that they insure^[5], allowing for reasonable prediction of repairs and replacements.
 Data in general could benefit from a similar model, and news data specifically needs an immediate solution that is accurate and efficient.

-In some cases trust was assumed without any evidence of trustworthiness (Facebook, Twitter) resulting in large groups receiving news from social media sites [6].
-In other cases, trust is granted based on reputation such as news sites [7].
-In all cases, the changing role of the news media due to the Internet results in a rush to deliver news first.
+In some cases trust was assumed without any evidence of trustworthiness (e.g., Facebook and Twitter), resulting in large groups receiving news from social media sites^[6].
+In other cases, trust is granted based on reputation, as is the case with news sites^[7].
+In all cases, the changing role of the news media due to the internet results in a rush to deliver news first.

-Any solution to fake news (FN) must consider the full scope of information or the "totality of information" [8].
-The customization of the fake narratives along with the targeted delivery demands that an effective solution must fuse nontechnical disciplines with traditional technical responses.
-The attacks may originate from any source, although the Russian based attacks are the quite sophisticated [9] and have gathered quite a bit of attention.
+Any solution to FN must consider the full scope of information or the "totality of information"[8].
+The customization of the fake narratives and the targeted delivery demand that an effective solution fuse non-technical disciplines with traditional technical responses.
+The attacks may originate from any source, although the Russian-based attacks are quite sophisticated[9] and have gathered quite a bit of attention.

-There are aspects of the Russian approach that warrant inclusion into the framework, even if the implementation becomes uniquely western.
-The Russian term "protivoborstvo" describes the intentionally created rhetorical game that is foundational to FN, and this rhetorical games can partially be addressed using computational linguistics and machine learning, illustrating one example of interdisciplinary fusion.
+There are aspects of the Russian approach that warrant inclusion into the framework, even if the implementation becomes uniquely Western.
+The Russian term "protivoborstvo" describes the intentionally created rhetorical game that is foundational to FN; this rhetorical game can partially be addressed using CL and machine learning (ML), illustrating one example of interdisciplinary fusion.

-FN or deceptive information campaigns can be thought of as an opening shot in future information conflict that supports hybrid warfare [10,11].
+FN and deceptive information campaigns can be thought of as opening shots in future information conflict that supports hybrid warfare^[10,11].
 This framework may provide guidance for countering deceptive information campaigns.
-We have no cyber equivalent for trust but verify (yet).
+We have no cyber equivalent for "trust but verify" (yet).
 The purpose of this paper is to introduce a framework for evaluating FN.
-This framework may provide the cyber equivalent of "trust but verify" [2] for FN.
-In addition to countering Russian FN efforts this framework provides the foundation for examining the quality of data and may assist analysts in evaluating other news stories or events.
+This framework may provide the cyber equivalent of trust but verify^[2] for FN.
+In addition to countering Russian FN efforts, this framework provides a foundation for examining the quality of data and may assist analysts in evaluating other news stories or events.